memextech/amplify-vite-react-template/setup_checklist.md

      | Default client Region [us-east-1]: - User AWS account region
      | CLI default output format (json if not specified) [json]: <leave blank>
      | Profile name [amplify-policy-<your-account>]: - IMPORTANT to use `default` as profile name
+- [ ] Bootstrap your AWS account.
+Ask user to run `npx ampx sandbox` and confirm all is good.

 ## 4. Local Development
 - [ ] Ensure Node.js v22 is installed